skoveit/nostalgia/README.md

-# PHOENIX – The Undetectable Self-Healing P2P C2
+**Traditional Command & Control (C2)** works exactly like a classic army: one central server (or domain) sits at the top, and every compromised machine (agent) phones home to it on a regular schedule to receive orders.
+This design is simple and fast, but it has a fatal weakness – it’s a single point of failure.
+As soon as defenders discover and block that one IP, domain, or server, the entire operation collapses instantly.
+Thousands of agents become blind and useless the moment their command center disappears.

+PHOENIX throws that model away:
+![alt text](data/image.png)
 **No server.
 No domain.
 No single point of failure.
 You can't kill what has no head.**

-![alt text](data/image.png)

 ## Why PHOENIX is a Game Changer